 As he was watching the Blackhawk taking the Governor back to Phoenix disappear in the distance, Devin concluded the man had been right about one thing.
 There was little need to continue the standoff between the Arizona Home Guard and the rangers.
 With the focus of events now off what they were doing, he decided the time had come to shift his base of operations to where he could better monitor and influence events.
 Doing so would not be easy, for he was far less sanguine about the vengefulness of the President than Burress was.
 No doubt, he told himself, he’d have a target on his back the size of the state of Arizona wherever he went.
 “Well,” he muttered to himself as he took to looking around the compound, watching as his people went about their duties, “it won’t be the first time someone was out to cancel your ticket, Devin.”

 Despite he had repeatedly made it clear there being no need to render military honors to him by way of saluting, most members of the Arizona Home Guard did so whenever they passed within close proximity of him or he paid a visit to their position.
 Without fail he always returned their salute with a smartness that was second nature to him.
 Finding a way of maintaining his freedom of action once he’d left Fort Necessity would have to wait, he concluded.
 First he would need to fashion a way of bringing the siege of Fort Necessity to an end that not only kept the President from hailing it as a victory but, and more importantly, do so in a manner that honored the courage of the men and women who had stood with him.
-He owed each and ever one of them a debt of gratitude, for they had risked all by standing up for what they believed in.
+He owed each and every one of them a debt of gratitude, for they had risked all by standing up for what they believed in.
 It would not do to simply thank them and send them on their way.
 He wanted them to leave their hilltop strongpoint with a sense of accomplishment and pride.
 If Allen Devin was anything, he was first and foremost a Marine.
 For him, Semper Fi was more than a motto.

 With that thought in mind, he set out to find the former lieutenant colonel of rangers who served as his deputy before contacting Major Dixon to see if he would be so kind as to meet with him in an hour.
 The time had come to play his last and, by far, the single most important hand in the high stakes game he had every intention of winning.